gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 ### Add the primary node to the `known_hosts` file of the secondary nodes

 >**Note:**
-This operation is only needed for the secondary nodes, and needs to be done after adding the SSH key of the secondary node as a Geo node on the primary.
+This operation is only needed for the secondary nodes.

 ---